ekaterinailin/hip67522-spi/README.md

 17. Calculate power of SPI and plot it
 18. Calculate energy limited escape driven by CMEs

+To investigate the FFDs of the planet-induced and intrinsic flares, use 15b.

 #### Other notable scripts and data provided

 - Figures 1 and 2 can be reproduced with ``FIGURE_illustration_of_system.py`` and ``FIGURE_polar_histogram.py``.